Have you seen the new California Academy of Sciences building in Golden Gate Park?

 Although green roofs have been around for a long time, these roofs are designed with modern materials and are often used on much larger and more complicated building than in the past.
 If you like the idea of a green roof, here are some ideas for activities:

 1. Research green roofs and then design and create your own small green roof model.
 Two things to consider are the weight of the planting materials (the lighter the better) and how to make sure the bottom layer doesn’t leak.
 Experiment with different materials and see how long they last.
-Google Sketch-up is a free software that makes designing easy and fun.

 2. Find out which plants are used on green roofs in your area and try growing some in small containers, such as flats.
 Experiment with similar plants.
 See if you can find a type of plant, or mix of plants that grow well in roof conditions.
 Sedums are often popular green roof plants, but my son is trying the ground cover dichondra on his model green roof.